-An Initial Coin Offering is a killer new way for startups and entrepreneurs to bring products and services to life without going through the painstaking and soul-sucking process of wooing VC firms in traditional capital markets, who will at best immediately own a double-digit stake in your company.
+An Initial Coin Offering is a new way for startups and entrepreneurs to bring products and services to life without going through the painstaking process of wooing VCs in traditional capital markets, who will at best immediately own a double-digit stake of your company.

-Rather than relying on the existing methods for raising capital the ICO, or Initial Coin Offering, allows one to receive funds in the form of cryptocurrency to help provide the runway necessary to continue building.
+Rather than relying on traditional methods for raising capital the ICO, or Initial Coin Offering, enables individuals and teams to generate funds in the form of cryptocurrency, helping provide the means necessary to move forward with their product or idea.

-After speaking with a number of individuals, both friends and strangers, about this the common response I hear is: I don’t want to invest in something I don’t understand.
+After speaking with a number of individuals about ICOs, both friends and strangers, the common response I hear is I don’t want to invest in something I don’t understand.